sourav301/job-scheduler/README.md

 ## Architecture
 1. Save to persistant storage with horizontal scaling.

-If 100% of the queries are write queries then 8.64 million rows per day.

-Solution: Using postgreSQL server with
-- Index for job_status and run_at
-- Partition by date

 2. Select jobs that are ready to be scheduled and put in a qriority queue.

 Solution: Redis cluster to implement priority queue using redis sorted set (ZSET).